 What is a Switchboard Operator?

-Career Description Operate telephone business systems equipment or switchboards to relay incoming, outgoing, and interoffice calls.
+Job Description & Duties Operate telephone business systems equipment or switchboards to relay incoming, outgoing, and interoffice calls.
 May supply information to callers and record messages.

 List of Switchboard Operator Job Duties